Early pioneers found feral corn plants in the vicinity, giving the spring its present name.

 Lederer lived at the spring until 1932, when he died from a black widow spider bite to the back of his neck.
 He couldn’t get to help in time and was subsequently buried at nearby Aztec Wells.

-Although the cabin is vacant, it is apparent it gets frequent visitors.
+Although the miner’s cabin is vacant, it is apparent it gets frequent visitors.
+We have been told Gus never lived here.

 There’s a couple of notebooks on a desk chock full of information, and in this case, even a curse.